 We have listed below the rules, sample itinerary and the prizes on offer so far.
 This will get larger the closer we get as we are in discussions with a major tackle shop and also a certain tackle manufacturer to see if we can get some sponsorship for the event.
-If this goes as well as we expect then for 2022 we will take over 2 destinations on the same week and run the competition at the same time meaning more people and greater prizes.

 For all the people we have talked to already and have asked to be put on the list, your places are reserved and we will be in touch shortly.